 Know the signs of relapse.

 Remember when we mentioned that relapse is a process?
 Relapse doesn’t just happen in a single moment.
 There are three different stages that a person goes through: emotional, mental and physical.
-By recognizing the signs of relapse, you can step in and offer help to your loved one.
+By recognizing the signs of relapse, you can step in and offer help to support someone in treatment.

 - Emotional relapse.
 This is the stage when people experience negative emotions and start acting in self-destructive ways.